 It’s tempting for offices and departments at Denison to consider utilizing social media, but social media requires a huge commitment.
 And, for that reason, it’s not right for everyone.
 No social media presence is better than a poor one.

 If you’re considering an official Facebook page, Twitter account, or other social media presence, please first consider the following questions:

 Have I tried putting this content within my Denison.edu section?

 Without question, Denison.edu is the spot where your content will get the most views–that's where our audiences go first.
 We don't want to confuse audiences by forcing them to figure out where certain offices and departments put their most relevant content.
 Put another way, we don't want five departments using Denison.edu as their primary communications vehicle; three others using Twitter; two using Facebook; and one using Tumblr.

 In certain cases, social media can complement or amplify Denison.edu content (e.g. individual voices offering insight and perspective), but social media can never be a substitute for keeping Denison.edu current.
 Denison.edu always should have the most up-to-date departmental news, event listings, services, and more.
-The college has a brand-new website and content management system on the way that will make the publishing process on Denison.edu even easier.
+The college has a brand-new website and content management system that makes the dissemination of information across Denison.edu even easier.

 In short, social media should be reserved for special audience needs and content cases.

 If you're trying to reach alums & students, have you heard about the new DenisonEverywhere site?